SSpzcee/Asunder-PHB/phb/md/Advancement.md

 ### **Roleplay**

 Roleplay is interacting with others while playing as your character.
 Do note that this does have to be with other people; playing with yourself may be fun, but claiming you should be rewarded for it is just silly.
 People who are in a spar or fight are not considered to be interactable for the purpose of claiming xp.
+Scenes have a minimum length of 30 minutes to grant xp.

-Every half hour of in-character activity awards 2 XP.
+Every 10 minutes the scene lasts grants 1 XP.
 You must remain reasonably active throughout this.
 Thus, if you were playing for an hour and a half, but had to take a twenty minute break in the middle for whatever reason, you would get 4 XP, counting only the hour and ten minutes during which you were actually RPing.

 When in doubt, use common sense.